KEINOS/whereami/README.md

 - [https://toolpage.org/](https://en.toolpage.org/tool/ip-address)
 - [https://whatismyip.com/](https://www.whatismyip.com/)

 > **This command requests these providers in random order and returns the first IP address with the same response**.
-(As soon as 3 of the same IP address are returned, the command stops and prints that IP address.)
+As soon as 3 of the same IP address are returned, the command stops and prints that IP address.
+> If you notice that a provider is not working or not responding properly, please [report an issue](https://github.com/KEINOS/whereami/issues).